sbencoding/wdfs/README.md

 There are also features that I don't know how to interface with a file system like `Sharing files` and other device specific non-file system features.
 Constantly improve performance where it's possible without compromising on up-to-date state.
 **TODO**:
-- [ ] Look into supporting non-local device communication
+- [x] Look into supporting non-local device communication
 - [ ] Get correct timestamps when listing files
+- [ ] Investigate long running connections (i.e. re-login if session times out, switch from remote to local connection and vice-versa automatically when needed)
+- [ ] Investigate options to automatically mount with system startup using `fstab`

 ### Contribution
 The project accepts contributions in the form of `Pull Requests` and `Issues`.